Support for Windows 10 in Configuration Manager

 For Windows 10, version 20H2, OS deployment media shows the version as 10.0.19041.508.

 For Windows 10, version 21H1, OS deployment media shows the version as 10.0.19041.844.

 Windows 10 on ARM64

 Configuration Manager supports the client on Windows 10 ARM64 devices.
-OS deployment is not supported.

-Starting in version 2002, the All Windows 10 (ARM64) platform is available in the list of supported OS versions on objects with requirement rules or applicability lists.
+The All Windows 10 (ARM64) platform is available in the list of supported OS versions on objects with requirement rules or applicability lists.

 Support for Windows Insider

-Starting in Configuration Manager version 1906, you can update and service Windows Insider builds.
+You can update and service Windows Insider builds.
 This ability is provided as a convenience to our customers.
 While this functionality should work, the support for it is best effort.
 Configuration Manager might not issue a hotfix for this functionality if it ceases to function.